A human community uses rules that aim to facilitate its members' activity.

 described by the Standard Model" (see

-It is amusing to mention that
+It is quite strange to realize that

-this baseless declaration certainly contradicts another CERN publication
+this baseless declaration contradicts another CERN publication

 entitled "The EMC effect still puzzles after 30 years" (see